The Best Packing Cubes For Backpacking in 2023

 They also have a convenient double zipper, making it easy to close and open, and a handle on the top so you can grab them out of your bag easily.

-If you’re looking for a more thrifty set of packing cubes rather than the fancy “name brand” packing cubes listed above, then the Amazon Basics packing cubes are a really good option for you.
+If you’re looking for a more thrifty set of packing cubes rather than the fancy “name brand” packing cubes listed above, then the Amazon Basics Set are a really good option for you.

 These packing cubes come in a set of four cubes of two different sizes: two medium and two large.
 The medium-sized cube is 14 x 10 x 3 inches and the large cube is 17 x 13 x 3 inches and they’re made from a lightweight and durable material in a mixture of nylon and mesh.
 They also come in a range of colours.

 There are some downsides to these cubes, however.
-The main downside to them is that they are just too large to fit in a compact backpack, meaning that they’re not the best packing cubes for the Osprey Farpoint 40 or 55.
+The main downside to them is that they are just too large to fit in a compact backpack, meaning that they’re not ideal for travel backpacks like the Osprey Farpoint 40 or 55.

 Another downside is that they are not quite as durable as any of the models listed above and you may have to replace them sooner than if you went with another brand.

-Another great alternative choice if you want to test the water for packing cubes is the Shacke Pak cubes set.
+Another great choice if you want to test the water for packing cubes is the Shacke Pak Set.
 Again a more budget-friendly set compared to the first three listed in this article, these packing cubes come in a 4-piece set in different sizes.

 They are made from a combination of waterproof nylon and black mesh so you can see what is inside, the material is also fairly lightweight and durable so you won’t need to replace them after using them on just one trip.
 They also come in a range of colours to suit any personality.